-ACT Health invites applications from Registered Nurses for its Transition to Practice Program in June each year.
-Applications for 2019 are expected to open in mid June.
-Information regarding this recruitment process will be advertised on the ACT Health employment website.
+Canberra Health Services invites applications from Registered Nurses for its Transition to Practice Program in June each year.
+Applications for 2021 are expected to open in mid-June.
+Information regarding this recruitment process will be advertised on the Canberra Health Services employment website.

 When will the interview process take place?

-Successful applicants are invited to participate in a Skills Assessment Centre, which includes a short interview and individual documentation exercise.
-The Skills Assessment Centre will take place September 10 & 11, 2018.
-You will be invited to attend 1x half day session.
+Successful applicants are invited to participate in the Assessment Centre, which includes a short interview.
+The Assessment Centre are scheduled to take place September 7 & 8, 2020.
+You will be invited to attend a single half day session.